LDPC Codes with Local and Global Decoding: Preliminaries

-An obvious generalization of the construction of regular LDPCL ensembles is the construction of irregular LDPCL ensembles in which the degrees of the nodes vary.
-As in ordinary LDPC codes, this generalization enables better iterative decoding performance.
-The sampling process from the irregular $LDPCL(M,n,\Lambda_L,\Lambda_J,\Omega_L,\Omega_J)$ ensemble is a as follows.
+The sampling process from the $LDPCL(M,n,\Lambda_L,\Lambda_J,\Omega_L,\Omega_J)$ ensemble is a as follows.
 First, $M$ Tanner graphs are sampled independently from the $LDPC(n,\Lambda_L,\Omega_L)$ ensemble.
-These local graphs are concatenated vertically without inter-connections.
+These local graphs are positioned next to each other without inter-connections to create a Tanner graph with $ Mn $ variable nodes.
 Another Tanner graph is then sampled from the $LDPC(Mn,\Lambda_J,\Omega_J)$ ensemble.
-The latter joint graph is flipped, its $Mn$ variable nodes are randomly permuted, and merged with the $Mn$ variable nodes of the $M$ local graphs to create a two-sided Tanner graph.
-Note that the regular ensemble construction in Section~\ref{sub:Regular} did not include the variable nodes random permutation step described above; we add it here to force statistical independence between the local and joint degrees of the variable nodes.
+The latter joint graph is flipped, its $Mn$ variable nodes are randomly permuted, and merged with the $Mn$ variable nodes of the $M$ local graphs to create a sub-blocked Tanner graph.
+We add the random permutation to force statistical independence between the local and joint degrees of the variable nodes.
 The design rate of an $LDPCL(M,n,\Lambda_L,\Lambda_J,\Omega_L,\Omega_J)$ ensemble is given by

-We can see in \eqref{eq:design rate2}, that setting $P_0>0$ allows increasing the code rate, which we later indeed do in our constructions.
+We can see in \eqref{eq:design rate2}, that setting $P_0>0$ allows increasing the code rate, which we later find crucial in our constructions.